 A minimum of two days in each National Park will allow you to see the highlights.
 Each of your days will be full days of exploring so if you want to take your time, we suggest adding at least one more day to each park (3 days at each) to allow yourself the time to explore at your own pace.

 Can You Do Yellowstone and Grand Teton In A Day?

 Absolutely not.
-If you want to properly explore both parks, meaning getting out of your car and experience it’s geysers, viewpoints, lakes, etc., then it’s impossible to do Yellowstone and Grand Teton in one day.
-The distance and miles each park has is just too much to accomplish in one day.
+If you want to properly explore both parks, meaning getting out of your car and experiencing geysers, viewpoints, hiking, lakes, etc., then it’s impossible to do Yellowstone and Grand Teton in one day.
+The distance and miles each park has are just too much to accomplish in one day.
 At a minimum, one day at each park (two days total) is doable.
 It’s rushed, but doable.

 Check out our one day in Grand Teton travel guide!

 Best Time To Visit Grand Teton and Yellowstone National Parks?

 The best times to visit also tend to be the busiest times to visit.
 Summer is a fantastic time to visit both parks.
 All facilities and trails are open (pending no road closures) and the weather is hot but the morning and nights are cool.
 If you’re looking to escape the crowds but still have nice weather, our tip is to visit the end of May into the beginning of June or September.